rijuvenator/DisplacedDimuons/Analysis/README.md

 The `python/` directory contains the following libraries:

-  * **AnalysisTools.py** contains physics analysis functions, i.e. not related to dealing with ROOT or to simplify working with Python
+  * **AnalysisTools.py** contains physics analysis functions, i.e. not related to dealing with ROOT nor to simplify working with Python
   * **Analyzer.py** is a general purpose module with classes for setting up the boilerplate for running over trees.
 The intent is that a specific analyzer (e.g. `nMinusOne.py` will import `Analyzer` and define the relevant functions, such as `analyze()` or `declareHistograms()`, then instantiate the object, which will run the analysis.
 It is set up to take several parameters as command-line arguments:
     * `--name`: by default the _Analyzer_ will try to run over `HTo2XTo4Mu` signal samples; `--name` modifies this, e.g. `DY100to200`
     * `--signalpoint`: if `--name` is `HTo2XTo4Mu`, then use the signal point parameters for various purposes; defaults to `125 20 13`